 Opportunity at National Institute of Standards and Technology (NIST)

-Atomistic Modeling of Electronic Distortions and Decoherence in Materials for Quantum Computers—Beyond Adiabatic Approximation
+Atomistic Modeling of Strains and Electronic Distortions in Materials for Quantum Computers

 Material Measurement Laboratory, Applied Chemicals and Materials Division